To access material, start machines and answer questions login.

 Lab Access

 Before moving forward, start the lab by clicking the Start Machine button below.
-The VM will open in split view and will need about 2 minutes to fully load.
-In case the VM is not visible, you can click the Show Split View button at the top of the page.
+The will open in split view and will need about 2 minutes to fully load.
+In case the is not visible, you can click the Show Split View button at the top of the page.

 Set up your virtual environment